• Silent Conversation

 SOLD

-This oil on board is presented in a simple wood frame that suits it well.
-Both painting and frame are in excellent vintage condition.
+This oil on board is presented in a complementary silver painted wood frame with an inner linen border.
+Both the painting and frame are in excellent vintage condition.

 We take great care in ensuring our listings are accurate and true to life.
 To read reviews by customers who have recently purchased artworks from us, click here.